DaniCalifornia/Anime-Recommendations/README.md

   ![home page](https://user-images.githubusercontent.com/74216048/114289921-8fc0cf00-9a49-11eb-9aed-d1b69a646929.png)

 Now if you click on one of the tiles (ex.
-Sailor Moon) you should see a loading screen
+Haikyuu!!) you should see a loading screen

   ![loader](https://user-images.githubusercontent.com/74216048/114289973-f2b26600-9a49-11eb-88b3-446c14d9f942.png)